Veterans Benefits Frequently Asked Questions

 Only the VA can determine your eligibility for benefits.
 Review the program details at www.gibill.va.gov and apply online, or call a VA counselor at 1-888-GI-BILL-1 (1-888-442-4551).

-All depends on your Chapter and eligibility.
-Certain GI Bill chapters make tuition payments directly to the university, while others make the payments directly to you on a monthly basis.
+It depends on your chapter and eligibility.
+Certain GI Bill chapters make tuition payments directly to the University, while others make the payments directly to you on a monthly basis.
 You are responsible for paying for all tuition and fees not covered by VA.
 Financial balances result in holds that prevent registration.
-Please check with the VA Certifying Official if there is a balance on your account that is unexpected.
+Please check with the VA certifying official if there is a balance on your account that is unexpected.

 Schools must report the actual net cost of tuition and fees after the application of any waiver of, or reduction in tuition and fees, any scholarship, or other Federal, State, institutional or employer-based aid or assistance (excluding Title IV Aid) that is provided directly to the institution and specifically designated for the sole purpose of defraying tuition and fees.
 The key in determining the actual net cost for tuition and fees is excluding aid that is designated for the sole purpose of tuition and fees.

 Yes, UDM participates in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program).
 This program allows institutions of higher learning to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-The tuition and fee cap for 2013-14 for private institutions is $19,198.31.
+The tuition and fee cap for 2015-16 for private institutions is $21,084.89.
 Yellow Ribbon Program funds may apply to tuition and fee costs exceeding the cap at private institutions.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
-For the 2013-14 academic year the number of Yellow Ribbon recipients at UDM is unlimited for undergraduate degrees and unlimited for master degrees excluding the School of Dentistry which doesn't participate for master degrees.
+For the 2015-16 academic year the number of Yellow Ribbon recipients at UDM is unlimited for undergraduate degrees and unlimited for master degrees excluding the School of Dentistry which doesn't participate for master degrees.
 The School of Dentistry will award two DDS students up to $10,000 in Yellow Ribbon each year.
-The School of Law is not participating in Yellow Ribbon Program during the 2013-14 academic year.
+The School of Law will award up to 5 students at $10,000 for the 2015-16 academic year.

 While attending school you must verify your attendance each month by using the WAVE system (Chapter 30, 1606 or 1607).
 You won't be paid for a month until the month is over and you verify that you were still in attendance for that month.